 If your goal is to open your own yoga studio, then you might consider seeking a well-known instructor or teacher training program that can offer you the kind of training and marketing skills you’ll need to draw new students.
 In this scenario, your hometown yoga studio might not be the best place to complete your teacher training.
 However, teachers who produce the most videos, and have the most fame, might not have enough time to train us about capturing fame.

 With all that said, you could also take an online course from a famous studio, with information about business and marketing.
 Some people will tell you marketing isn’t important.
 If they practice what they preach, they don’t make any money.
 Think about it – if you teach for nothing, you make nothing, and your students will think yoga is worthless.
 The final choice is up to you, but those who don’t ask, don’t get paid, and don’t get any respect.
 Sadly, I have witnessed great teachers, who taught free classes, and their students rarely appreciated the teacher’s generosity.
 These types of teachers barely make ends meet but are constantly disrespected behind their backs.

 Do you think the best yoga teacher training should incorporate a spiritual aspect?

-You need to know how much of the spiritual side of yoga you want to embrace as a student and as a future teacher.
-Some yoga teacher trainings include the study of spiritual scriptures; while most programs do not include very much spirituality at all.
+You only need to know as much of the spiritual side of yoga as you want to embrace as a student and as a future teacher.
+Some of the best yoga teacher training courses include the study of spiritual scriptures; while most programs do not have very much spirituality at all.
 You should find out in advance how much of the teacher training will include a spiritual aspect and decide if its incorporation is important to you or not.

 How long will it take to recover your return on investment?